squarebells/awsw-premonition/README.md

  + Modtools by Blue
  + Magmalink by Jakzie2
  + A Solitary Mind and Chaos_Knight Core mod (ECK Core) by EvilChaosKnight
- + Community Resource and Assets Pack (CRAP) by Jakzie2, 4onen, Azrynfolf, Ryann and Volar Vie
+ + [Community Resource and Assets Pack (CRAP)] (https://gitlab.com/jakzie2/awsw-crap) by Jakzie2, Eval, 4onen, Azrynfolf and Ryann

  ### Optional Requirement
  + BangOk by 4onen